Teen pilot Zara Rutherford becomes youngest woman to fly the world solo – KION546

 Mission completed

-But she has been plagued by setbacks, including month-long delays in both Alaska and Russia due to “visa and weather issues,” pushing her schedule back eight weeks.
+But she was plagued by setbacks, including month-long delays in both Alaska and Russia due to “visa and weather issues,” pushing her schedule back eight weeks.

+“I would say the hardest part was definitely flying over Siberia — it was extremely cold.
+It was minus 35 degrees Celsius on the ground,” Rutherford said during a press conference on Thursday.

+“If the engine were to stall, I’d be hours away from rescue and I don’t know how long I could have survived for.”

 She was also forced to make an unscheduled landing in Redding, California due to poor visibility as a result of the wildfires in the Seattle area and was later denied permission to fly over China.